Est-ce que tu m'aimes?

-"Est-ce que tu m'aimes?" (/fr/, English: "Do You Love Me?") is a song by Congolese singer and rapper Maître Gims from the album Mon cœur avait raison.
+"Est-ce que tu m'aimes?" (/fr/, English: "Do You Love Me?") is a song by Congolese singer and rapper Gims (then known as "Maître Gims") from the album Mon cœur avait raison.

 Music video

 The music video was released on 4 May 2015.
 Filmed in Paris and New York, it shows people in various phases of their often difficult relationships.
 Some interior scenes were filmed at the Guimet Museum.
-The video has more than 500 million views on YouTube as of December 2024.
+The video has more than 570 million views on YouTube as of January 2026.